 BFS has been privileged to be your neighborhood investment firm for more than three decades.
 And we're committed to serving our community for decades to come.
 At Bradley, Foster & Sargent, we look to add meaningful value to your life now and over time, providing personalized wealth and investment management to meet your evolving needs.

-\$7.68 Billion

-BFS BRADLEY

-as of 12.31.24

-Assets Under Management

 Learn how BFS can help you build the life you want.
-Contact Greg Miller gmiller@bfs.com; (860) 241-4884 or simply scan the QR code below Independently owned by professionals of the firm bfsinvest.com
+Contact Greg Miller gmiller@bfs.com; (860) 241-4884 or simply scan the QR code below \$7.68 Billion Assets Under Management as of 12.31.24 Independently owned by professionals of the firm bfsinvest.com

-NAOMI FREEMAN
+Naomi Freeman

 Continued from Page A1

 his death in 1820.

 Naomi later married Obadiah "Obed" Freeman, a man who had been enslaved in Cornwall.
 She purchased an acre in Cornwall, becoming the town's first African American woman to own land, and the two settled on Great Hollow Road in 1828.
 Nearly 200 years later, the street itself bears her name.
 'We are really proud of the work we've done and that Naomi Freeman will continue to be an impactful presence in our town," said CCS student Vivianne DiRocco.
 DiRocco and her classmates Skylar Brown, Izabella Coppola, Halley Villa, Willa Lesch, Willow Berry, and Claire Barbosa discovered Freeman's story earlier this year while conducting research into important women in Cornwall's history.
 The full project will be presented at Troutbeck Symposium May 1.
 "One of the archaeologists who excavated the Freemans' home told us about a gap in Connecticut's history concerning the everyday life for free African Americans.
 We hope that we filled that gap a little bit," said Lesch.
 There are no known photographs or portraits of Freeman.
 The students utilized artificial intelligence to create images of what she might have looked like during her life in Cornwall.
 "What an incredible example of what happens when young people are given the tools, the encouragement and the space to lead," said CCS Principal Leanne Maguire.
 Thank you for showing us what is possible when curiosity meets courage."

-John Mills, president of the Alex Breanne Corporation in West Hartford, was consulted by the students to help unearth census data and track down living deContinued from Page A1

-HVA

-During her tenure, the

-association had earned the

-original accreditation as

-well as the subsequent two

-renewals.
-Werner had noted that the search process

-for her successor is "well

-underway" and the board

-is expected to share news of

-that appointment before

-the end of

-ganization's

-Conservation Director

-Tim Abbott

-pointed out

-that there are

-relatively few

-accredited

-land trusts

-that are also

-watershed

-organiza-

-"HVA saves thousands

-of acres of land every year

-by supporting the sound

-transactions of our land

-trust and agency partners

-with our expertise, resources and regional conservation

-partnerships.
-Although we

-rarely add land and easements to our own conservation holding," he explained,

-"accreditation ensures that

-our fundraising negotiations, recordkeeping and

-deal structures deserve the

-full faith and support of our

-partners and the communidirector of the Kent Land

-Trust, which in 2010 become

-the second Connecticut land

-trust to be accredited, lauded HVA's recent renewal on

-behalf of her organization's

-transformative for our organization, and I firmly

-believe the high proportion

-of accredited land trusts in

-"Accreditation has been

-Connie Manes, executive

-ties we serve."

-board and staff.
+John Mills, president of the Alex Breanne Corporation in West Hartford, was consulted by the students to help unearth census data and track down living descendants of Freeman.
+His company researches formerly enslaved peoples and brings their stories to light.
+Mills said he was surprised to see the extensive research that was conducted by the students by the time he was contacted.
+His company sometimes helps render images for individuals lost to history, but the students had even taken that on them- "I'm incredibly impressed with what you've done here," said Mills to the students.
+"Now you're a part of the celebration and civic engagement."
+HVA Continued from Page A1 director in 1995, recently announced she will be stepping down from her position this year.
+During her tenure, the association had earned the original accreditation as well as the subsequent two renewals.
+Werner had noted that the search process for her successor is "well underway" and the board is expected to share news of that appointment before the end of June.